What is the process for resin driveway installations?

-resin driveways for residential and commercial properties, our process has naturally perfected itself.
-We have tried and tested various methods in the past, but this is the best one we have found.
+resin driveways for residential and commercial properties, our associates' process has naturally perfected itself.
+We have recommended and tested various methods in the past, but this is the best one.
 It consists of an initial visit,

 preparation work,